chasetheterrible/CS260-startup/notes.md

 const closure = makeClosure(a);

 When we call closure function it will output values contained in scope where it was created instead of current values of variables
+## JSON
+* JSON doc contains one of the following data types: string, number, boolean, array, object(delimited with curly braces), null
+* Most commonly it contains an object.
+They contain zero or more key value pairs.
+Key is always a string and value must be one of the valid JSON data types
+**EX**
+{
+  "class": {
+    "title": "web programming",
+    "description": "Amazing"
+  },
+  "enrollment": ["Marco", "Jana", "فَاطِمَة"], "start": "2025-02-01",
+  "end": null
+}
+* JSON is always encoded with UTF-*
+* can converty JSON to and from JS using JSON.parse and JSON.stringify functions
+  * const obj = { a: 2, b: 'crockford', c: undefined };
+const json = JSON.stringify(obj);
+const objFromJson = JSON.parse(json);

+console.log(obj, json, objFromJson);

+// OUTPUT:
+// {a: 2, b: 'crockford', c: undefined}
+// {"a":2, "b":"crockford"}
+// {a: 2, b: 'crockford'}
+* JSOn cannon represen cannot represent JS undefiend object and so it gets dropped when converting JS to JSON
+## JS object and classes
+* JS object represents collection of name value pairs referred to as properties.
+Objects also have common object orriented functionality such as constructors, a this pointer, static properties and functions, and inheritance.
+* New objects can be created with new operator and once declared can add properties to object by simply referencing the property naem in assignment
+  * Any type of variable can be assigned to a property, and is referrenced wtih dot(obj.prop) or bracket(obj['prop']) notation const obj = new Object({ a: 3 });
+obj['b'] = 'fish';
+obj.c = [1, 2, 3];
+obj.hello = function () {
+  console.log('hello');
+};

+console.log(obj);
+// OUTPUT: {a: 3, b: 'fish', c: [1,2,3], hello: func}
+### Object literals
+* can declare variable object type with object-literal syntax, which allows you to provide initial composition of object const obj = { a:3 b: 'fish', };
+### Object funtions
+* has seveal interesting static funcitons associated with it
+  * enteries: returns array of key vale pairs
+  * keys: returns array of keys
+  * values: returns an array of value const obj = {
+  a: 3,
+  b: 'fish',
+};
+console.log(Object.entries(obj));
+// OUTPUT: [['a', 3], ['b', 'fish']]
+console.log(Object.keys(obj));
+// OUTPUT: ['a', 'b']
+console.log(Object.values(obj));
+// OUTPUT: [3, 'fish']
+### Constructor
+* any function that returns object is considered a constructor, invoked with **new** operator function Person(name) {
+  return {
+    name: name,
+  };
+}

+const p = new Person('Eich');
+console.log(p);
+// OUTPUT: {name: 'Eich'}

+* because objects have any type you can create mehtods on object as part of its encapsulation

+function Person(name) {
+  return {
+    name: name,
+    log: function () {
+      console.log('My name is ' + this.name);
+    },
+  };
+}

+const p = new Person('Eich');
+p.log();
+// OUTPUT: My name is Eich

+### This pointer
+* in above example use of **this** keywordis referred to name property(this.name).
+Meaning of this depends upon scope of where it is used but in context of object refers to a pointer of the object
+### Classes
+* use classes to define objects.
+Using class clarifies intent to creat reusable component rather than one-off object.
+Class declarations look similar to declaing an object.
+Person object from above would look like following when converted to class class Person {
+  constructor(name) {
+    this.name = name;
+  }

+  log() {
+    console.log('My name is ' + this.name);
+  }
+}

+const p = new Person('Eich');
+p.log();
+// OUTPUT: My name is Eich
+* can make properties and functions of classes private by prefixing them with # class Person {
+  #name;

+  constructor(name) {
+    this.#name = name;
+  }
+}

+const p = new Person('Eich');
+p.#name = 'Lie';
+// OUTPUT: Uncaught SyntaxError: Private field '#name' must be declared in an enclosing class

+### Inheritance
+* Classes can be extracted using the extends keyword to define inheritance.
+Parameters that need to be passsed to parent class are delivered using super function.
+Any function defined on child that has same name as parent overrieds parents implementation
+  * can be explicitly accessed using super keyword class Person {
+  constructor(name) {
+    this.name = name;
+  }

+  print() {
+    return 'My name is ' + this.name;
+  }
+}

+class Employee extends Person {
+  constructor(name, position) {
+    super(name);
+    this.position = position;
+  }

+  print() {
+    return super.print() + '.
+I am a ' + this.position;
+  }
+}

+const e = new Employee('Eich', 'programmer');
+console.log(e.print());
+// OUTPUT: My name is Eich.
+I am a programmer

+### JS RegEx
+* Build inot JS
+* Can create Regex using class constructor or regex literal const objRegex = new RegExp('ab*', 'i');
+const literalRegex = /ab*/i;
+* string class has several fucntions that accept Regex.
+Including match, repalce, search, split
+  * can use test function to match Regex object const petRegex = /(dog)|(cat)|(bird)/gim;
+const text = 'Both cats and dogs are pets, but not rocks.';

+text.match(petRegex);
+// RETURNS: ['cat', 'dog']

+text.replace(petRegex, 'animal');
+// RETURNS: Both animals and animals are pets, but not rocks.

+petRegex.test(text);
+// RETURNS: true

+### JS rest and spread
+* sometimes we want a function with unknown number of parameters, ex checking to see if number in list is equal to given number, could write using an array function hasNumber(test, numbers) {
+  return numbers.some((i) => i === test);
+}

+const a = [1, 2, 3];
+hasNumber(2, a);
+// RETURNS: true
+* however sometime we don't have an array, in this case we coudl create one on the fly function hasTwo(a, b, c) {
+  return hasNumber(2, [a, b, c]);}

+* JS provides erst syntax to make this easier.
+Think of it as a parameter that contains the rest of the parameters
+  * to turn last paremeter into rest you prefix it with thre periods.
+Can then call it with any number o fparaemets an will auto combined into an array
+**function hasNumber(test, ...numbers) {
+  return numbers.some((i) => i === test);
+}

+hasNumber(2, 1, 2, 3);
+// RETURNS: true**
+* can only make last parameter a rest parameter.
+Otherwise JS doesnt' know which to combine into an array
+### Spread
+* does opposite of rest, i takes object that is terable and expands it itno a functions parameters function person(firstName, lastName) {
+  return { first: firstName, last: lastName };
+}

+const p = person(...['Ryan', 'Dahl']);
+console.log(p);
+// OUTPUT: {first: 'Ryan', last: 'Dahl'}
+## JS exceptions
+* JS supports exception handling using try catch and throw syntax.
+Exception is triggered whenever code genarates an exceptions using throw keyword, or when exception is generated by JS runtime
+* TO catch excpetion must wrap code in try keyword and follow try block wtih cath blcok.
+If withing try block, including any functoin that blocks calls, exception is thrown, then all code after is ignored
+* In addition to catch block, can specify finally block that is always called whenever try block is exited regardless if an exception was ever thrown try {
+  // normal execution code
+} catch (err) {
+  // exception handling code
+} finally {
+  // always called code}

+* when using exception handling its tempting to use it as way to handle normal flow of execution, however it should only be used when something truly eceptional occurs
+### Fallbacks
+* fallback pattern is commonly implemented using exception handling, to implement fallback you must put normal feature path in try block and provide fallback impplementation in catch block.
+Ex when gettig high scores for a game, if network isn't available then locally cahced bersion of last available scores is used
+* allows always something to return even if desired feature is temp unavailable function getScores() {
+  try {
+    const scores = scoringService.getScores();
+    // store the scores so that we can use them later if the network is not available window.localStorage.setItem('scores', scores);
+    return scores;
+  } catch {
+    return window.localStorage.getItem('scores');
+  }
+  }
+## Desstructuring